goauthentik/authentik/website/docs/policies/index.md

 In effect, policies determine whether or not a specific stage is applied to a flow, or whether certain users can even access the flow.

 For example, you can create a policy that, for certain users, skips over a stage that prompts for MFA input.
 Or, you can define a policy that allows users to access a login flow only if the policy criteria are met.
+See below for other policies, including the reputation policy and an events-driven policy to manage notifications.

+For instructions about creating and binding policies to flows and stages, refer to ["Working with policies](../policies/working_with_policies/work_with_policies.md)".

-## Standard polices
+## Standard policies

 The following policies are our standard, out-of-the box policies.